Instilling a Love of Reading and Learning

 Foundations for Joyful Reading and Research

-The Lower School library inspires students to discover the joy of reading and research.
-Designed with our youngest learners in mind, the library space offers cozy nooks for reading on one’s own as well as bright, open spaces for teaching and collaboration.
+The Lower School library inspires students to discover the joy of reading and research, laying the foundation for a lifelong journey of intellectual curiosity and discovery.
+Designed with Nightingale’s youngest learners in mind, the library space offers cozy nooks for reading on one’s own as well as a bright, open space for teaching and collaboration.
 In the library, students experience and create stories through text, song, art, and creative play.
-The library program bolsters the curriculum while encouraging individual reading interests and teaching students how to gather and present information using a range of technology.
-Librarians collaborate across subjects to design and support research projects, engaging learners in the inquiry process throughout the Lower School experience.
-In Kindergarten, Class I, and Class II, students visit the library for class during the eight-day cycle, while Class III and Class IV students visit on a flexible schedule.
-All students have daily opportunities to stop by the library and choose new books to enjoy with the support of librarians who are deeply invested in each student’s personal interests and reading goals.
+Librarians collaborate across subjects to design and support research projects, engaging learners in best practice in gathering and presenting information.
+Through a wide range of print and digital resources, students are connected with stories and information representative of the diversity of the Nightingale community, New York City, and beyond.
+All students have daily opportunities to stop by and choose new books to enjoy with the support of librarians who are deeply invested in each student’s identity, interests, and reading goals.

 Building Community Through Literature and Research

 Building on the foundations developed in the Lower School, the Middle School library program's dual objectives are to foster a love of reading and to introduce skills necessary to thrive in a dynamic, complex world of information.
 Accordingly, the Middle School library curriculum focuses on expanding students’ proficiency in media and digital literacies, giving them the tools they need to be critical consumers of information.
 In addition to completing more advanced research projects, Middle School students learn how to recognize mis- and disinformation, how to be acutely aware of bias in research, and how to locate credible sources.
 As librarians collaborate with classroom teachers, Middle School students visit the library for research assistance and reading activities that expose them to a wide range of reading material and nurture individual reading interests.